mikegrudic/vizmo/README.md

 ## Algorithms

-Getting this to work on 100M+ particle datasets can be tricky.
+Getting this to work on 100M+ particle datasets has been tricky.
 Here is what has worked so far:
 - Adaptive random subsampling, rescaling masses and radii appropriately, wired up to a PID loop to achieve a smooth framerate.
 - Fully-sampled renders when the camera stops, resuming adaptive subsampling when it moves again.
 - Multi-grid kernel splatting, implementing the algorithm of [meshoid](https://github.com/mikegrudic/meshoid) on the GPU, so that particles appearing large on the screen do not have to splat a huge number of pixels.